Salafist Group for Preaching and Combat: History

 Hassan Hattab was a regional commander of Armed Islamic Group (GIA).
 He broke with the GIA in 1998, and formed the Salafist Group for Preaching and Combat (GSPC), in protest over the GIA's massacre of civilians.
-After an amnesty in 1999, many former GIA fighters laid down their arms, but a few remained active, including members of the GSPC.
+After an amnesty in 1999, a number of former GIA fighters laid down their arms, but a few remained active, including members of the GSPC.
 In March 2001 the GSPC was declared a Proscribed Organisation in the United Kingdom under the Terrorism Act 2000.

-Estimates of the number of GSPC members vary widely, from a few hundred to as many as 4,000.
+Estimates of the number of GSPC members vary, from a few hundred to as many as 4,000.
 In September 2003, it was reported that Hattab had been deposed as national emir of the GSPC and replaced by Nabil Sahraoui (Sheikh Abou Ibrahim Mustapha), a 39-year-old former GIA commander who was subsequently reported to have pledged GSPC's allegiance to al-Qaeda, a step which Hattab had opposed.
 Following the death of Sahraoui in June 2004, Abu Musab Abdel Wadoud became the leader of the GSPC.
 Abdelmadjid Dichou is also reported to have headed the group.

 A splinter or separate branch of Hattab's group, the Free Salafist Group (GSL), headed by El Para, was linked to the kidnapping of 32 European tourists in Algeria in early 2003.
 Other sources illustrate the involvement of the Algerian intelligence services in exaggerating the claims about terrorist threats in the Sahara, and the supposed alliance between this group and Al-Qaeda.
 Some of the reputation of El Para is also attributed to the Algerian government, as a possible employer, and it has been alleged that certain key events, such as kidnappings, were staged, and that there was a campaign of deception and disinformation originated by the Algerian government and perpetuated by the media.

 By March 2005, it was reported that the GSPC "may be prepared to give up the armed struggle in Algeria and accept the government's reconciliation initiative." in March 2005, the group's former leader, Hassan Hattab, called on its members to accept a government amnesty under which they were offered immunity from prosecution in return for laying down their arms.
 However, in September 2006, the top Al-Qaida leader Ayman al-Zawahri announced a "blessed union" between the groups in declaring France an enemy.
 They said they would work together against French and American interests.